Wim Statius Muller: Career

 Statius Muller worked for a long time in a management position at the Domestic Security Service ("BVD") in The Hague, and then at NATO headquarters in Brussels.

 After his retirement in 1995, Statius Muller returned to Curaçao, where he had more time for the piano.

 Statius Muller performed regularly in the Netherlands Antilles, and occasionally in the Netherlands, the United States, and Poland.

 Statius Muller had two children, a daughter, Annette, and a son, John.
 His grandson, Alexander Kraft van Ermel, has followed his footsteps as a pianist.

 Work

 Statius Muller was a student of Jacobo Palm, whose grandfather, Jan Gerard Palm, popularized salon music and Caribbean dance music in classical form.
 Frédéric Chopin's mazurkas and waltzes that were often performed in Curaçao also influenced his work.

 Statius Muller composed dances for piano: waltzes, mazurkas, and Caribbean dances, such as the tumba, which derived from Congolese music.
 Tropical, syncopated rhythms are apparent in nearly all his works.

 Many of Statius Muller's over two-hundred compositions remain unpublished.
 One well-known published work is the Antillean Dances for piano (opus 2, 4, 5, and 6).
+In 2024 a second volume of Antillean Dances was published posthumously.